sagheerahmadGmit/GraphTheory/README.md

 2. Thompsons construction is an algorithm developed by Ken Thompson in 1968.
 The algorithm splits a regular expression into its smallest sub-expression.
 For every sub-expression a NFA is created.
 All those NFA are then put together into a single NFA which can be used to match a string.

+3. NFAs were introduced in 1959 by Michael O. Rabin and Dana Scott.
+They also showed NFA's equivalence to DFAs.
+NFAs are used in the implementation of regular expressions: Thompson's construction is an algorithm for compiling a regular expression to an NFA that can efficiently perform pattern matching on strings.

 Structure
 -------------------------------------------------------------------------------------------------------------------